-BUS 255.
-Principles of Accounting I

-This course is directed toward an understanding of the utilization of accounting methods in the recording, classifying, and reporting of basic economic transactions.
+- BUS 255.
+Principles of Accounting I This course is directed toward an understanding of the utilization of accounting methods in the recording, classifying, and reporting of basic economic transactions.
 Special emphasis is placed on accounting as the language of business and its use in communication.
 Credit hours: 3.
-Prerequisite: BUS 151R.

-BUS 256.
-Principles of Accounting II

-This course deals with the uses of financial information for internal management purposes.
+Prerequisite: BUS 151R. - BUS 256.
+Principles of Accounting II This course deals with the uses of financial information for internal management purposes.
 Stress is placed on accounting as an aid to management in the planning, direction, and control of business activities and in the evaluation of results.
 Credit hours: 3.
-Prerequisite: BUS 255.

-BUS 261.
-Management

-A survey of the practice of management.
+Prerequisite: BUS 255. - BUS 261.
+Management A survey of the practice of management.
 Topics include the roles of the manager; planning, organizing, leading, and controlling the organization (both for-profit and nonprofit organizations); organizational behavior, motivation, and leadership.
 Case studies are used.
 Students apply theory to realistic managerial situations, analyze courses of action, and make recommendations.
 Credit hours: 3.
 Prerequisite or corequisite: BUS 151R or permission of the department.
-Offered second semester.

-BUS 264.
-Marketing

-A study of the marketing function of a business.
+Offered Spring semester. - BUS 264.
+Marketing A study of the marketing function of a business.
 Topics include brand management, consumer behavior, market analysis, and the "four Ps" of the marketing mix.
 Case studies are used.
 Students apply theory to realistic marketing situations, analyze courses of action, and make recommendations.
 Students also research a marketing venture, analyze the market, and create a marketing plan.
 Credit hours: 3.
 Prerequisite or corequisite: BUS 151R and 261 or permission of the department.
-Offered first semester.

-BUS 268.
-Advertising and Promotion

-This course provides balanced coverage of marketing communication tools, including advertising, sales promotion, public relations, direct marketing, personal selling, POP, packaging, sponsorships, licensing, and customer service.
-The course gives special emphasis to the integration of these tools to send target audiences a consistent, persuasive message that supports the organization's goals.
-Credit hours: 3.
-Prerequisite: BUS 264 or permission of the department.

-BUS 270.
-Topics in Management

-In-depth exploration of a selected topic in management.
+Offered Fall semester. - BUS 270.
+Topics in Management In-depth exploration of a selected topic in management.
 Topics may include leadership, negotiation, organizational behavior, or other topics of interest.
 Case studies are used.
 Students apply theory to realistic managerial situations, analyze courses of action, and make recommendations.
 Students research a managerial problem in the area, perform a situation analysis, and recommend a course of action.
 Credit hours: 3.
-Prerequisite: BUS 261 or permission of the department.
+Prerequisite: Unless otherwise specified, BUS 261 or permission of the department.
 May be repeated for credit when topic differs.

-Spring, 2020: Business Analytics:

-Data analytics is a rapidly growing field and becoming exceedingly important with the creation of large volumes of data in this age of social media and computerization.
-This course introduces big data analytics to students from diverse academic backgrounds, including those with no previous analytics knowledge.
-Students will learn various types and sources of data, methods of data collection and manipulation.
-Students will also learn different data analysis techniques using some of the popular programming languages like Python as well as R. Students will develop an appreciation for data analytics as a means to make better decisions in various disciplines, including but not limited to economics, finance, marketing, operations, and human resources.
-Prerequisite: Two of the following three courses: Econ 101, Econ 102, or Bus 151.
+Fall 2020: Affordable Housing:

+A survey of affordable housing issues at the local, state, and federal level.
+Topics include the real estate market, affordable housing development, federal housing programs, financing, public policy, feasibility studies, and valuation.
+Local examples of affordable housing projects, issues, and history will be highlighted.
+Prerequisite: One of the following three courses: Econ 101, Econ 102, or Bus 151.
 This topic may be used to fulfill an elective requirement in the Economics major or minor.
+Hours credit: 3.

+Fall 2020: Entrepreneurship

+This course provides an overview of entrepreneurship, including cultivating an entrepreneurial mindset, how to start and grow a business, be a self-employed individual, or start a social entrepreneurship venture.
+Students will gain an understanding of the steps to starting a business, including opportunity recognition, legal formation, conducting market research and evaluating feasibility, obtaining traditional and non-traditional financing, managing business operations, business marketing, and preparing financial statements.
+Students of any discipline with either a business idea, an interest in pursuing self-employment, or a dream of eventually starting their own for-profit or social entrepreneurship venture are encouraged to take this class.
+Students will prepare a business plan for a venture and make a final presentation.
+Prerequisite: One of the following three courses: Econ 101 or Econ 102 or Bus 151.
+Hours credit: 3